GJZhang2866/zgj.github.io/_pages/about.md

 # 🔥 News
+- *2024.07*: &nbsp; 😥😭 One paper on Visual Question Answering is rejected by AAAI 2025.
 - *2024.11*: &nbsp; 🎉 One paper on Event Causality Identification is accepted by COLING 2025.
 - *2024.08*: &nbsp; 🎉 One paper on Event Extraction is accepted by TALLIP.
 - *2024.07*: &nbsp; 😥😭 One paper on Visual Question Answering is rejected by MM.